m-taghva/swiftbench-semi-auto/README.md

 # swiftbench-semi-auto
-swiftbench semi automation , this tool can receive your variable and change config file.
+swiftbench semi automation , this tool can receive your variable and change config file of swiftbench object storage benchmarking tool.